nitlang/nit/lib/serialization/README.md

 # Abstract serialization services

-The serialization services are centered around the `serialize` annotation, the `Serializable` interface and the implementations of `Serializer` and `Deserializer`.
+The serialization services are based on the `serialize` and the `noserialize` annotations, the `Serializable` interface and the implementations of `Serializer` and `Deserializer`.

 ## The `serialize` annotation